bevyengine/rfcs/rfcs/min-relations.md

 [`Flecs`](https://github.com/SanderMertens/flecs), an advanced C++ ECS framework, has a similar feature, which they call "relationships".
 These are somewhat different, they use an elaborate query domain-specific language along with being more feature rich.
-You read more about them in the [corresponding PR](https://github.com/SanderMertens/flecs/pull/358).
+You can read more about them in the [docs](https://github.com/SanderMertens/flecs/blob/master/docs/Queries.md) or [corresponding PR](https://github.com/SanderMertens/flecs/pull/358).

 You can, of course, build similar data structures using the ECS itself.
 Here's a look at the complexities involved in doing so in [EnTT](https://skypjack.github.io/2019-06-25-ecs-baf-part-4/).